 10) Find a Manufacturer for Your Enamel Pins

 There are many companies offering enamel pin manufacturing services in North America, Europe, and Asia.
 A quick Google search for enamel pin manufacturers yields a lot of different results.
 Here’s a quick tour of a few options:

 - real metalwork

 Alternatively, you can use Alibaba to find reliable manufacturers overseas.
 Networking with overseas manufacturers can be a daunting process.
 If this is your first time dealing with a manufacturer, you may not know where to start – but that’s totally okay.
-Our guide “How to Find a Manufacturer or Supplier for Your Product Idea” contains everything you need to know about finding the perfect manufacturer for your product.
+Our guide “What are the 7 Key Tips for Selecting An Enamel Pin Manufacturer” contains everything you need to know about finding the perfect manufacturer for your product.

 11) Specifications for the Manufacture of Enamel Pins

 For enamel pins, there are a few details to keep in mind when contacting the manufacturer.
 Most enamel badge pin manufacturers allow you to customize the material the pin is made of, not just hard or soft enamel.

 Make sure you ask to see all the enamel pin base options before adding dye.
 Likewise, you should inquire about the type of needle on the back of the needle, including whether it has a steel or rubber buckle.